 Some basics about our power grids

-With apologies to my expert readers, I think it’s useful to set out the basis as many people have been asking and it’s not widely understood.
+With apologies to my expert readers, I think it’s useful to set out the basics as many people have been asking and it’s not widely understood.

 Much of the way in which the electricity system operates is driven by the physical characteristics of electricity.
 In the most basic sense, a generator is one magnet rotating while inside the influence of another magnet’s magnetic field.
 The generator consists of stationary magnets – the stator – which create a powerful magnetic field; and a rotating magnet – the rotor – which distorts and cuts through the magnetic lines of flux of the stator, generating electricity.
 Due to the rotation of the magnet, the direction of the current periodically reverses – this is known as alternating current and is the basic output of a generator.
 For this reason, generators are also known as alternators.